A Method for Evaluating Deep Generative Models of Images via Assessing the Reproduction of High-order Spatial Context

 \section{Acknowledgements}

-This work was supported in part by NIH awards EB020604, EB023045, NS102213, EB028652 and the Washington University Imaging Sciences Pathway Trainee Fellowship (5T32EB01485505).
-This work utilized resources supported by the National Science Foundation’s Major Research Instrumentation program, grant \#1725729, as well as the University of Illinois at Urbana-Champaign \cite{kindratenko2020hal}.
+This work was supported in part by NIH awards EB020604, EB023045 and EB031772.
+RD acknowledges support from the WU-ISP Trainee Fellowship (5T32 EB01485505).
+This work utilized resources supported by the NSF grants 1725729, OCI 2005572, NCSA, UIUC and the State of Illinois.